A blog about self improvement, entrepreneurship, creativity, advertising and getting the most out of your time on Earth.

 Bonus Points: Can anyone name the art museum in the featured image at the top of this post?
 Leave your guesses in the comment section!

 Adam Albrecht is the Founder and CEO of the advertising and idea agency, The Weaponry.
 He believes the most powerful weapon on Earth is the human mind.
-He also authors two blogs: the Adam Albrecht Blog and Dad Says Daughter Says, a Daddy-Daughter blog he co-writes with his 14-year old daughter Ava.
+He is the author of the book, What Does Your Fortune Cookie Say?
+He also authors two blogs: the Adam Albrecht Blog and Dad Says.
+Daughter Says., a Daddy-Daughter blog he co-writes with his 16-year old daughter Ava.
 Adam can be reached at email@example.com.

 View all posts by Adam Albrecht